mdmuhtasimfuadfahim/coindesk-test-api/README.md

 ## General Information

-This is a simple API by which will set the currency code(USD, EUR, BDT) as a parameter in the request body and in return user will get the following information in response:</br>
+This is a simple API by which will set the currency code(USD, EUR, BDT) as a parameter in the query and in return user will get the following information in response:</br>
 * The current Bitcoin rate, in the requested currency.</br>
 * The lowest Bitcoin rate in the last 30 days, in the requested currency.</br>
 * The highest Bitcoin rate in the last 30 days, in the requested currency.</br>